A blend of art, great food, and wineries await on California’s Central Coast. Discover the food, art, and wineries in Paso Robles.

-Paso Robles, which means The Pass of Oaks, is located in San Luis Obispo County, California along the Salinas River.
-In the early days, people traveled to Paso Robles for its Mineral Springs.
-Cattle ranchers, almond and apple growers, and dairy farmers were the first to settle the area.
-Today the city is becoming an exciting place for both the arts and, of course, the expanding wine industry.
-I had a chance to explore the art and wineries in Paso Robles and enjoyed discovering the best of California's Central Coast.
+Paso Robles, which means The Pass of Oaks, is located along the Salinas River in San Luis Obispo County, California.
+People traveled to Paso Robles for its Mineral Springs in the old days.
+Cattle ranchers, almond and apple growers, and dairy farmers were the first to settle in the area.
+Today the city is becoming an exciting place for both the arts and the expanding wine industry.
+I had a chance to explore the art and wineries in Paso Robles and enjoyed discovering the best of California’s Central Coast.

 The Famous Paso Robles Climate

 As you drive up the pass from the cooler climate of San Luis Obispo, you notice a change in scenery as rolling hills expand out on either side of the city.
 Driving west, the elevation begins rising until it reaches the foothills of the Santa Lucia Coastal Range.
 The town lies about 24 miles from the Pacific Ocean, which is important for the wine industry because of the diurnal changes between night and day.
 The ocean breezes, and often, the marine layer comes through the Templeton Gap cooling the temperature by as much as 50 degrees.